 Some older programs don’t always have transparency by default.
 Krita is the opposite: it doesn’t understand images that don’t track transparency, and will always add a transparency channel to images.
-When a given pixel is completely transparent on all layers, Krita will instead show a checkerboard pattern, like the rose image to the left.
+When a given pixel is completely transparent on all layers, Krita will instead show a checkerboard pattern, like the rose image shown above.

-Because colors are stored as numbers you can do maths with them.
+Because colors are stored as numbers you can do math with them.
 We call this Blending Modes or Compositing Modes.

 Blending modes can be done per layer or per brush stroke, and thus are also part of the compositing of layers.

-- is a blending mode in Krita.
-There is no eraser tool, but you can toggle on the brush quickly with E to become an eraser.
+is a blending mode in Krita.
+There is no eraser tool, but you can toggle on the brush quickly with the E key to become an eraser.
 You can also use it on layers.
 Unlike the other blending modes, this one only affects the alpha channel, making things more transparent.

 Krita has 76 blending modes, each doing slightly different things.
 Head over to the Blending Modes to learn more.